You are here

 There are two distinct issues: attorney signatures and debtor signatures.
-When registering to use the system, attorneys sign an agreement that use of their login name and password (whether by themselves personally or by delegation to another person in their office) constitutes their signature on the documents electronically filed.
-For documents that must be signed by the debtor (such as petitions, lists, schedules, statements, etc.), originally executed paper copies must be kept by the debtor's attorney for four years after the closing of the case.
+By registering to use the system, attorneys agree that use of their login name and password (whether by themselves personally or by delegation to another person in their office) constitutes their signature on the documents electronically filed.
+For documents that must be signed by the debtor (such as petitions, lists, schedules, statements, etc.), originally executed paper copies must be kept by the debtor's attorney for three years after the closing of the case.
 The electronically filed documents indicate a signature, e.g., /s/Jane Doe.
-For more information on this topic, see the Administrative Procedures for Filing, Signing, Retaining, and Verfication of Pleadings and Papers in the Case Management/ Electronic Case Filing (CM/ECF) System.
+For more information on this topic, see the Administrative Procedures for Filing, Signing, Retaining, and Verification of Pleadings and Papers in the Case Management/ Electronic Case Filing (CM/ECF) System.

 My email address has changed.
 How do I change it in the system?

 Primary email address changes are made through PACER.
 Go to www.pacer.gov, select Manage My Account.
 After logging in, changes are made under the Maintenance tab.
 The update is sent electronically to the court for processing.

 Why must attorneys submit the Chapter 13 Plan as a separate event?

 The Chapter 13 Plan must be submitted separately in order for a confirmation hearing date to be listed on the 341 notice.
 The Court also mails the Chapter 13 Plan to all parties in the case through the Bankruptcy Noticing Center (BNC).

 No, the electronic signature "/s/Jane Doe" will constitute the filing signature.

 Why must attorneys submit the B121 Form-Statement of Social Security Number as a separate event?